apostrophecms/apostrophe-documentation/tutorials/core-concepts/widgets/widgets-example.md

 ## Next Steps

-Now that you know the basics of creating widgets with Apostrophe, you can check out some more advanced options, and learn all about how to unlock the full power of widgets.
-Or you can move on to learn more about [Pieces]() one of the most powerful content tools you have in Apostrophe.
+Now that you know the basics of creating widgets with Apostrophe, you can check out some more advanced widget options in [More Navigation Widgets](custom-widgets.md) and [Layout/Nested Widget](layout-widgets.md), and learn all about how to unlock the full power of widgets.
+Or you can move on to learn more about [Pieces](/tutorials/core-concepts/pieces) one of the most powerful content tools you have in Apostrophe.

-How do I create a [Layout/Nested Widget](layout-widgets.md)?

-How do I create [more complex widgets?](custom-widgets.md)?